temporalio/documentation/docs/cloud/how-to-manage-namespaces-in-temporal-cloud.md

 - [Namespace Name](/cloud/#cloud-namespace) and region.
 - [Retention Period](/clusters/#retention-period) for the [Event History](/workflows#event-history) of closed [Workflow Executions](/workflows#workflow-execution).
 - [CA certificate](/cloud/how-to-manage-certificates-in-temporal-cloud#certificate-requirements) for the Namespace.
 - [Codec Server endpoint](/production-readiness/develop#set-your-codec-server-endpoints-with-web-ui-and-cli) to show decoded payloads to users in the Event History for Workflow Executions in the Namespace.
-For details see [Securing your data](/production-readiness/develop#securing-your-data).
+For details, see [Securing your data](/production-readiness/develop#securing-your-data).
 - [Permissions](/cloud/#namespace-level-permissions) for each user.

 <!--- How to create a Namespace in Temporal Cloud using Temporal Cloud UI --->